New notions of simultaneous diagonalizability of quadratic forms with applications to QCQPs: Obstructions to further generalization

-In \cref{thm:asdc_singular}, we showed that any singular Hermitian pair is ASDC.
-A natural question to ask is whether any singular set of Hermitian matrices (regardless of the dimension of its span) is ASDC.
+In \cref{thm:asdc_singular}, we showed that any singular symmetric pair is ASDC.
+A natural question to ask is whether any singular set of symmetric matrices (regardless of the dimension of its span) is ASDC.
 The following theorem presents an obstruction to generalizations in this direction.
-Specifically, in contrast to \cref{thm:asdc_singular} (where it was shown that singularity implies ASDC in the context of Hermitian pairs), \cref{thm:commutator_lower_bound_kernel} below shows that even Hermitian \emph{triples} with \emph{``large amounts''} of singularity can fail to be ASDC.
+Specifically, in contrast to \cref{thm:asdc_singular} (where it was shown that singularity implies ASDC in the context of symmetric pairs), \cref{thm:commutator_lower_bound_kernel} below shows that even symmetric \emph{triples} with \emph{``large amounts''} of singularity can fail to be ASDC.

-\begin{theorem} Let $\set{A = I_n, B, C}\subseteq\H^n$.
+\begin{theorem} Let $\set{A = I_n, B, C}\subseteq\S^n$.
 Then, if $d < \rank([B,C])/2$, the set

 is not ASDC. \end{theorem} \begin{proof} Suppose for the sake of contradiction that this set is ASDC.
-Let $\epsilon\in(0,1/2)$ and let $\set{\tilde A, \tilde B, \tilde C}\subseteq\H^{n+d}$ denote an SDC set furnished by the ASDC assumption.
+Let $\epsilon\in(0,1/2)$ and let $\set{\tilde A, \tilde B, \tilde C}\subseteq\S^{n+d}$ denote an SDC set furnished by the ASDC assumption.
 Without loss of generality, $\tilde A$ has rank $n + d$.
 Write

 Similarly decompose $\tilde B$ and $\tilde C$.
 As $\epsilon \in(0,1/2)$, we have that $\tilde A_{1,1}$ is invertible.
 Let